halfdane/superstonkDiscordModerationBot/README.md

 # Superstonk moderation bot for discord

+Contains the flairy, the qvBot and several other moderation tools for the Superstonk discord server.

 # Preconditions
-- The bot is written in `python3`
-- The user service config (used for automatic restarts and automated deployment) is only tested on `Ubuntu`
+- Ubuntu for the user service (used for automatic restarts and automated deployment)
+- `git` for initial checkout and automated deployment
-- Automated deployment uses `git` and `ssh`
+- `ssh` server for automated deployment and remote administration
+- `python3` for the bot itself
+- `build-essential` to get the `make` command
+- `nano` or another text editor to adjust the configuration

 # Installation
 - Check out the repository